orator-orm/docs/basic_usage.rst

 .. warning::

     The following examples use the ``qmark`` syntax for parameter binding.
-You must adapt it to the syntax of your backend package.
+    In previous versions of Orator, you had to adapt it to the parameter style of the underlying backend package.
+Now, you can set ``use_qmark`` to ``True`` in your configuration to allow the ``qmark`` syntax for all packages, making Orator trully database agnostic.

+    This will be the default in the next major version.

 Running a select query